Blue Boar Cafeterias: Decline

-Facing increased competition from fast food outlets and changing lifestyles, the chain went into a decline, and gradually closed down.
+Facing increased competition from fast food outlets and changing lifestyles, the chain declined and gradually closed down.
 Many of its locations were near locally owned department stores, and faltered after those stores closed.
 In 1995, the chain closed its last remaining location outside of Louisville, in Lexington's Turfland Mall and in Clarksville, Indiana.
 It also closed its Gardiner Lane Shopping Center store in 1995, which had been open since 1959.
 After 1995, only four locations remained open.
 One of the final locations, in a shopping center at the intersection of Eastern Parkway and Preston Highway, closed in 1999.

-The last location in Louisville, in the Southland Terrace shopping center, closed in 2003.
+The last location in Louisville, in the Southland Terrace shopping center, closed on July 27, 2003.
 Unlike Britling, it had stayed with the cafeteria format rather than converting to an all-you-can-eat buffet format.